Ghaziabad district

 Ghaziabad district (/hns/) is a largely suburban district of Uttar Pradesh state in northern India.
 It is also a core part of the National Capital Region.
 The city of Ghaziabad is the administrative headquarters of the district.
 This district is part of Meerut Division.
 It has become a major bedroom community for Delhi.

 History

 Before 1976, the area of Ghaziabad district was categorized as Ghaziabad Tehsil of Meerut district.
 On 14 November 1976, then Chief Minister of Uttar Pradesh N.D.
 Tiwari declared it as a separate district with an area of 2550 km^{2}.

 The district was further reduced in size to 1933 km^{2} on 6 September 1997 when the Government of Uttar Pradesh carved out the blocks of Dadri and Bisrakh to create Gautam Buddh Nagar district.

-In September 2011, the Hapur tehsil was split off (from Ghaziabad district) to form Hapur District by then Chief Minister Mayawati, finally reducing the size of Ghaziabad district to 1273 km^{2} and the revised population is 33,23,241.
+In September 2011, the Hapur tehsil was split off (from Ghaziabad district) to form Hapur District by then Chief Minister Mayawati, finally reducing the size of Ghaziabad district to 1273 km^{2} and the revised population is 1,422,000.

+Demographics

+According to Official voter data published by the Election Commission of India,has provided community-wise estimates for the Ghaziabad Lok Sabha constituency.

+Ghaziabad Lok Sabha constituency has a diverse caste composition with Rajputs considered the most dominant community in the district.
+The constituency is estimated to have nearly 600,000 to 7 lakh Rajput voters, around 550,000 Muslims, 450,000 Brahmins, 450,000 Scheduled Caste voters, 250,000 Banias, 125,000 Jats, 100,000 Punjabis, 75,000 Tyagis and 70,000 Gujjars.

+The district has more than 150 Tomar (Tanwar) Rajput villages and over 84 Gehlot Rajput villages.
+The historic Satha-Chaurasi region also falls within the district, taking the total number of Rajput-dominated villages to over 250 across Ghaziabad district.
+Several prominent Rajput leaders have represented the constituency, including Rajnath Singh, who was elected twice as Member of Parliament from Ghaziabad, General V. K. Singh, who also served two terms as MP, and Dr. Ramesh Chandra Singh Tomar, who represented the constituency five times in the Lok Sabha.
+Former MLA Sukhbir Singh Gehlot was also a notable Rajput leader from the region, reflecting the political influence of the Rajput community in Ghaziabad district.